TLindqvist/elm-pages-test/README.md

 - In production I would have separate repository for all content that should be pre-rendered
 - Internalionalization would be interesting to implement
+- Structuring content is key.
+I have implemented something very simple here but much more structure is needed in order to show other, tags and vary the layout of articles